pythonanywhere/pythonanywhere_task_helpers/helpers/6-education.md

 can use the same email address as your main account if you like.

-Once the account has been created, click through to its **Account** page, and find the **Teacher** tab.
+Once the account has been created, click through to its **Account** page, and find the **Education** tab.
 Enter your main account's username into this field, and hit enter.

 ----